 Playing electric guitar is an art.
 Every chord, every riff, every twist of the whammy bar works together to create a breath-taking symphony.
-All of that is lost in the studio when the microphone fails to pick up the intricacies of the sound.
+But to capture all of that you need to use the best mic to record electric guitar.

-That’s what makes the Shure SM57 the best mic to record electric guitar.
+That’s what makes the Shure SM57 the perfect microphone to use on your guitar amp.
 None of the complexity is lost as this mic picks up every note and reproduces it in such fine quality it’s as if you’re listening to it live.

-If you truly care about the quality of your music and your productions when you present them to the world, this is the investment you need to make.
+If you truly care about the quality of your music and your productions when you present them to the world, this is the mic you need in your studio.

-Designed in 1965, the Shure SM57 dynamic microphone was built to handle any musical instruments producing high sound pressure levels, from electric guitars to percussion instruments.
-Due to its ability to reduce background noise, it can reproduce the sound from any instrument in crisp clarity.
+The Shure SM57 dynamic microphone was built to handle any musical instruments that produce high sound pressure levels, from electric guitars to percussion instruments.
+And due to its ability to reduce background noise, it can reproduce the sound from any instrument in crisp clarity.

-Not only does it recreate the energy of live instruments, but it’s also suitable for vocal use.
+Not only does it recreate the energy of live instruments, but it can also be suitable for vocal use.
 It became a rock ‘n roll standard when it was popularly used by the one and only Elvis Presley.

-Every year since its release it has undergone upgrades to create the perfect blend of modern technology and classic design.
-Today every recording studio can benefit from this mic’s ability to capture any performance.
+Ever since its release it has undergone upgrades to create the perfect blend of modern technology and classic design.
+Today every recording studio benefits from this mic’s ability to accurately capture any studio performance.

 You don’t even have to break the bank.
 This mic is an affordable option for anyone who wants to record their electric guitar to a very high standard.

 Who Is This Product For?

 Did you know every U.S. president since Lyndon B. Johnson has used the SM57 to deliver a speech?
 That’s how great the quality is.
-This mic has been the lectern microphone of the White House Communications Agency since it was released.
+This mic has been the lectern microphone of the White House Communications Agency for many, many years – in fact, since 1965.

 But you don’t have to be the president to use this microphone.
 Any music enthusiast should have one of these mics in their recording studio.